jzapanta-snhu/it-140-zapanta-examples/module03/README.md

 This example uses a for loop to display the value of the counter variable.

 **TEXT SOURCE:**  64.
 Ranges
+***Added 5/25:*** This is a variation of the previous example where variables are being used to represent the various components of a range function that is used in FOR loops.

+## 1a.
+FOR Loop Example

 ## 2. WHILE Loop Summation Example
 This example will add a series of numbers in sequence (ie. 1+2+3)